wongsean/t-shape/README.md

 #### Brand

-- the `s.ObjectID` is string with ObjectID constraint, it can pass to string.
+- the `s.OidLiteral` is string with ObjectID constraint, it uses `ObjectId.valid`.
-- the `s.Url` is string with Url constraint, it uses URL constructor to validate.
+- the `s.UrlLiteral` is string with Url constraint, it uses URL constructor to validate.
+- the `s.Int` is number with Integer constraint, it uses `Number.isInteger`.

 ### Assertion